Something imminent is definitely going to happen soon, and you can't avoid it.

 How to use it:

-Keeping in mind that the roots in this word mean "in" and "mountain," you pretty much only use "imminent" to describe bad things--events you don't look forward to, events that loom in toward you like a big, scary mountain.
+Keeping in mind that the roots in this word mean "in" and "jut out," you pretty much only use "imminent" to describe bad things--events you don't look forward to, events that loom in toward you like a big, scary mountain.

 So, talk about imminent death, an imminent demise, imminent danger or imminent violence, an imminent loss or an imminent defeat, imminent disaster, an imminent explosion, imminent threats, an imminent increase in interest rates on your loans, and so on.